bretsw/bretsw.github.io/content/cv.md

 ## Doctoral Committee Member

-- Archer, T., doctoral student.
+- Archer, T., doctoral candidate.
 - Choi, H., doctoral candidate. *Situational Motivation and Participation in Online Discussion: A Multiple Case Study*.
 - Graham, D., doctoral candidate. *Teacher Perception on the Use of Game-Based Learning in the Title 1 ELA Curriculum*.
 - He, D., doctoral candidate.